Redevelopment planning in final stages

 The former TAFE site was used for many decades as a training ground for a range of trades and careers, particularly building and construction, carpentry, business and hospitality.

-The former TAFE site is now under the management of DevelopmentWA.
+The site is now under the management of DevelopmentWA.
 Demolition of the site commenced early April 2022 and was completed in December 2022.
-The site will now undergo a 12-month period to remediate the soil.

-Plans for the future redevelopment of the site, including the sales delivery model, are yet to be determined and will be shaped by consultation with the community, City of Fremantle and key stakeholders.
+Plans for the future redevelopment of the site, including the sales delivery model, are yet to be determined and will be shaped by consultation with the City of Fremantle, key stakeholders and the community.

 Social housing commitment